sosna/sosna/README.md

 My main professional interest at the moment is to architect **distributed reactive systems**.

-I'm the author of the [NPM sdmx-rest package](https://www.npmjs.com/package/sdmx-rest).
+I'm the author of the [NPM sdmx-rest package](https://www.npmjs.com/package/sdmx-rest) and one of the maintainers of the [SDMX-REST specification](https://github.com/sdmx-twg/sdmx-rest).

 ### A few stats